 You’re a drummer, playing to an audience of thousands.
 The crowd roars, the bass bounces, the guitar shreds, the vocals wail.
 Suddenly, the band goes silent, and it’s your shining moment.
 The toms bounce, the hi-hat rings, and the bass drum kicks.
 You slide over to the snare and CRACK!
 BAM!
 BOOM!
 Busted.
 Suddenly, the swells of applause erupt into a cacophony of laughter and groans.

 Whether the crowd be real or imagined, the breakdown of a drum kit is devastating.
-Lucky for you, there a few lists of the best snare drum out there that excel in disaster prevention and suit every need.
+Lucky for you, there are a few lists of the best snare drum out there that excel in disaster prevention and suit every need.
 If you’re looking for drum sheet music or general drumming tips, I recommend checking out Kick Start Your Drumming.

 Quick Comparison of Our Best Snare Drum: